sowcow/pi-sds011-aws-s3/README.md

 - Unexpectedly terraform ended-up being useless given chat-gpt can just generate cloudformation that doesn't have compatibility issues.
 - Not decided about UI yet (custom mini AWS app vs ready-made app if if is no-nonsense and is too powerful to ignore)
 - Not having python running on the Pi feels good
+- Initial version killed SD-card in less then 24 hours so I added some buffering and introducerd ruby